Admission to the School of Medicine

 All decisions as to whether consideration circumstances exist in a particular application for admission shall be made by the Admissions Dean or the Dean's designee.

 International students, including those with a pending application for permanent residency or with DACA status, are not eligible for most federal benefits, including federally guaranteed student loans.
 Such loans usually comprise an important part of a medical student's financial aid package.
-Therefore, if these international students are offered admission, they must submit documentation of sufficient funds to cover the cost of completing a medical degree.
+Therefore, if these international students are offered admission, they must submit documentation of sufficient funds to cover the cost of completing a medical degree (cost estimates).
 Admission offers to international students who are unable to submit adequate documentation of sufficient funds will be withdrawn.
-All decisions as to whether the documentation of sufficient funds is adequate for a particular international student offered admission shall be made by the Dean or her designee.
+All decisions as to whether the documentation of sufficient funds is adequate for a particular international student offered admission shall be made by the Dean or the Dean's designee.

 The Early Decision Program (EDP) provides the well-qualified applicant an opportunity to secure acceptance by October 1.